Senior Class President, Kaleidoscope Member

-Additional Activities: Diversity Club, “Georgetowner” literary magazine, Black Women's Society, Varsity Basketball, Cross Country, Admissions Ambassador
+Additional Activities: Junior Class President, Junior Class President, “Georgetowner” literary magazine, Black Women's Society, Varsity Basketball, Cross Country, Admissions Ambassador

 What is your favorite thing about Visi?